What is the difference between common assault and ABH?

 - Evidence of premeditation, planning or targeting of a specific victim

-Category 3 offences are punished by way of fine or community order, with the starting point being a medium level community order.
+- Category 3 offences are punished by way of fine or community order, with the starting point being a medium level community order

 Within the above sentencing ranges, the sentence itself can vary greatly.
-The courts look closely at the specific factors of the case and the individuals involved and, on occasions, the conduct of the victim.
+The courts look closely at the specific factors of the case and the individuals involved and on occasion, the conduct of the victim.

-Reducing the length of potential sentences
+Can the length of potential sentences be reduced?

-Knowledge and experience of how courts apply these characteristics to cases of assault and the application of certain mitigating factors, characterise the expertise needed to successfully underpin a legal defence case.
+Knowledge and experience of how courts apply these characteristics to cases of assault and the application of certain mitigating factors characterise the expertise needed to successfully underpin a legal defence case.
 Appointing an expert within this aspect of law will ensure you are best served to reduce any potential penalties that could occur in the worst case scenario.